sb-image

 WTA Singles Title

-Sönmez won the singles title at the WTA 250 Mérida tournament held in Mexico.
-This achievement marked her as the second Turkish woman to win a WTA-level singles title, following Çağla Büyükakçay.
-The journey to the tournament involved a chain of travel—from Tokyo to Istanbul, then to Miami, and finally to Mérida—leaving her with limited time for preparation and rest.
-Nevertheless, she adapted successfully to the differing weather and court conditions.
+Sönmez won the singles title at the WTA 250 Mérida tournament in Mexico.
+This achievement made her the second Turkish woman to win a WTA-level singles title after Çağla Büyükakçay.
+Her journey to the tournament involved a travel chain from Tokyo to Istanbul, then to Miami, and finally to Mérida, leaving her with limited time for preparation and rest.
+Despite this, she adapted successfully to the different weather conditions and court surfaces.

-Sönmez reached the third round of the Wimbledon Tennis Tournament in her debut year, a result recognized as one of the highest rounds achieved by a Turkish female tennis player in Grand Slam history.
-Given that quarterfinal matches in the Wimbledon format occur after the fourth round, the significance of reaching the third round within the tournament’s progression is clarified.
+In her first appearance at the Wimbledon Tennis Tournament, Sönmez reached the third round.
+This stage is recognized as one of the highest rounds achieved by a Turkish female tennis player in Grand Slam history.
+Given that quarterfinal matches in Wimbledon occur after the fourth round, the significance of the third round within the tournament’s progression is clarified.

 Grand Slam Participation Framework

 In March 2024, Sönmez stated that she had competed in all Grand Slam tournaments except Roland Garros.
-The player emphasized that full participation in the Grand Slam calendar is a central component of her career planning【5】.
+The tennis player emphasized that full participation in the Grand Slam calendar is a key component of her career planning【5】.

 Goals and Career Direction